discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 <Card title="Golem Rotation">

 This video shows the full rotation for the Greatsword variant on the golem.
-It will slightly vary from the step-by-step version.

 <Video caption="by Beng" youtube="DpBnvYF9ZnE"/>
 </Card>